wultra/enrollment-server/docs/Operation-Form-Data.md

 - `HEADING` - heading with label
 - `ALERT` - alert with various alert types
 - `PARTY_INFO` - information about party
-- `RESULT_TEXTS` - Customized texts to display for `success`, `failure`, or `reject` operations.
-If not provided (either as individual properties or for the entire object), default messages will be used.

 ## Value Formatting